Roadhouse Blues Tour: Background

-Following the Doors' controversial concert in Miami, Florida, where lead singer Jim Morrison performed while he was intoxicated, the band started touring to promote their upcoming album, Morrison Hotel.
-The tour began in June 1970, and ended in August of the same year.
+Following the Doors' controversial concert in Miami, Florida, in 1969 where lead singer Jim Morrison performed while he was intoxicated (and led to the majority of their concerts being cancelled for the rest of the year) the band started touring in 1970 to promote their upcoming album, Morrison Hotel.
+The tour began in January 1970, and ended in August of the same year.

 The Doors played 24 dates in the United States and Canada throughout the first half of 1970.
-One of the tour's concerts was performed in Felt Forum, which marked the start of the tour as well.
+One of the tour's concerts was held in Felt Forum, which marked the start of the tour as well.
 Some of these recordings were later captured on the live album Absolutely Live.
-One performance of that concert included a extended version of "The End" in which Morrison incorporated a line "Bring out your dead".
+One such performance of that concert included an extended version of "The End" in which Morrison incorporated the line "Bring out your dead".
+The Doors were accompanied by Harvey Brooks on bass, the only time the Doors performed with a bass player live.

 The tour's last concert was performed in Isle of Wight Festival on August 29.
 The band played alongside Jimi Hendrix, the Who, Joni Mitchell, Jethro Tull, Taste, Leonard Cohen, Miles Davis, Emerson, Lake & Palmer and Sly and the Family Stone.
 Two of their songs from the show were featured in the 1995 documentary Message to Love.